 Michael has two charming daughters, dispersed with families of their own.
 He enjoys sailing, dancing, singing and playing the fiddle (alas, not very well).
 He performs in his local church choir, preserving a long acquaintance with religious music, rites and rituals.

 During his career he had many articles published and in 2021 he completed his first book.
 With the Vatican decrying critics of the church as “Friends of the Devil”, he thought back to his schooldays.
-In his book he recalls the regular prayers of self-censure and remorse prescribed by St Augustine, a penitential ritual still practised in some British schools.
+In his book he recalls the grovelling prayers of self-censure and remorse prescribed by St Augustine, a penitential ritual still practised in some British schools.
 Tracing his own religious background, he sketches subtle pressures that colour the thinking of both followers and apostates.
 He explores the notion that Augustine’s teaching on sinfulness and infantile lust might play a role in child abuse and adult mental well-being.

 Co-author Lorna Graham, a schoolteacher for 26 years, brings the classroom to life in the final chapters, depicting her struggle to deliver a critically conscious, dialogic education to her pupils.